anonyco/FastestSmallestTextEncoderDecoder/README.md

 Emphasize the `npm run install-dev` which downloads `closure-compiler.jar` into the repository for minifying the files.

 Now that the repository is cloned, edit the files as you see fit.
-Now that the files have been edited, run the following in order to build the project.
+Now that the files have been edited, run the following in the terminal in the root folder of the repository in order to minify the NodeJS JavaScript files.

 ```Bash
 npm run build